top of page

 As with most popular tourist destinations, the best time of day to visit tends to be in the mornings or evenings, and weekdays rather than weekends.

-⪢ Clothing and Respectful Attire
+⪢ Clothing & Respectful Attire

 As Wat Arun is a religious site, visitors are expected to dress modestly.
 Both men and women should cover their shoulders and wear clothing that covers the knees.
 Avoid wearing revealing or tight-fitting clothes.
 If you are not appropriately dressed, you may be required to rent or borrow clothing at the entrance.
 Also note that when entering the temple buildings, you will need to remove your shoes.